ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 - You don't have the Java Cryptography Extensions installed.
 - The principal isn't in the same realm as the service, so a matching TGT cannot be found.
 That is: you have a TGT, it's just for the wrong realm.

-## kinit -R failures
+### kinit -R failures

 kinit: Ticket expired while renewing credentials

-- Solution 1: Check max_renewable_life in kdc.conf, set it to a positive value (say 10d) and restart KDC and kadmin services.
-Retry kinit -R
+- Solution 1: Check `max_renewable_life` in kdc.conf, set it to a positive value (say 10d) and restart KDC and kadmin services.
+Retry `kinit -R`
-- Solution 2: modprinc -maxrenewlife 10days krbtgt/<host>@<realm>
+- Solution 2
+{% include Kerberos-Security-Setup/kinit-renew-solution.md %}

-## Clock skew too great
+### Clock skew too great
 This comes from the clocks on the machines being too far out of sync.
 If it's a physical cluster, make sure that your NTP daemons are pointing at the same NTP server, one that is actually reachable from the Hadoop cluster.
 And that the timezone settings of all the hosts are consistent.